grantcurell/grantcurell.github.io/docs/LLMs Explained/README.md

 ### What's so different about GPT models?

 The most obvious problem with the above is the same problem everyone has... you have to have training data.
-Creating training data is tedious, error prone, and generally miserable.
+Creating training data is tedious, error prone, and generally difficult.

 So what makes GPT models special?
 They work on **unlabeled** text.
 You can point them at a huge corpus of text and they can train themselves.
 Even better, you can feed in labeled data to enhance a GPT model for domain-specific tasks.
 As [Troy Wang points out though](https://www.cis.upenn.edu/wp-content/uploads/2021/10/Tianzheng_Troy_Wang_CIS498EAS499_Submission.pdf#page=17)